wangyung/android-setting-ui-dsl/README.md

 ## Overview
 This is an example project to explain how to write a DSL with Kotlin.
-This DSL can create setting UI with a flexible way
+This DSL depends on anko and it can create setting UI with a flexible way.

 ## Example
 ```